UniMath/UniMath/INSTALL.md

 directory UniMath to the path, using the `-R` option, and it will arrange for files with names of the form `*.v` to be edited in "Coq mode".

-We are using some unicode characters in our Coq files.
+We are using some Unicode characters in our Coq files.
 One way to type such characters easily is with the "Agda input method": to type σ, for example, one types \sigma, which is automatically replaced by σ.
 We have arranged for the Agda input method to be automatically enabled in buffers containing one of the